HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-02-02-the-elements-of-a-blockchain.md

 The verification of data is an important aspect when building a data structure on a decentralized network.
 Participants need a way to reliably distinguish between valid data and malicious information.

-[Hash functions]({{ site.baseurl }}{% post_url /technology/expert/2022-02-03-hash-functions %}) are mathematical one-way functions used to verify data in blockchains.
+[Hash functions]({{ site.baseurl }}{% post_url /technology/expert/2022-02-03-hash-functions %}) are mathematical one-way functions used to verify data in blockchains and a first major building block of the technology.
 They are applied in several important steps from creating an address, to proving ownership, and even verifying the integrity of the blockchain itself.
 The first notable property of all hash functions is that they consume inputs of variable length and produce an output of fixed length called the *hash value*.

 Other key properties include: